FactionMaster/FactionMaster/README.md

 message-alert-flag-enabled: false
 # -------------- TOP FACTION'S SCOREBOARD CONFIGURATION -----------------

-# SEE leaderboard.yml to enabled and updated position of the leaderboard !

-# This is the scoreboard header, display on the top
+# This is the scoreboard header, display on the top for the factionLevel top
-faction-scoreboard-header: "- Top 10 faction -"
+factionLevel-leaderboard-header: "- Top 10 faction -"
 # Lign patern for each faction
 # you can use this parameter :
 # {factionName} / {level} / {power}
 # to purpose a parameter suggestion, please open an issue on github
+factionLevel-leaderboard-body: "{factionName}: Level {level}"

+# This is the scoreboard header, display on the top for the factionPower top
+factionPower-leaderboard-header: "- Top 10 faction -"
+# Lign patern for each faction
+# you can use this parameter :
+# {factionName} / {level} / {power}
+# to purpose a parameter suggestion, please open an issue on github
-faction-scoreboard-lign: "{factionName}: Level {level}"
+factionPower-leaderboard-body: "{factionName}: Level {level}"

 # --------------------- PLUGIN CONFIGURATION --------------------------
 #       DONT CHANGE IF YOU DONT KNOW WHAT YOU ARE DOING